-Currently, she serves as the Chief Marketing Officer for Zscaler (ZS), a publicly traded company with over \$2B in revenue and is responsible for driving market expansion and revenue diversification strategies including customer acquisition, engagement, and channel growth.
-Prior to Zscaler, she was Chief Marketing Officer at Twilio, (TWLO) publicly traded company over \$4B in revenues and Genesys, PE-backed SaaS software company.
+Currently, she serves as the Chief Marketing Officer for Zscaler (ZS), a publicly traded company with nearly \$3B in revenue and is responsible for driving market expansion and revenue diversification strategies including customer acquisition, engagement, and channel growth.
+Prior to Zscaler, she was Chief Marketing Officer at Twilio, (TWLO) publicly traded company with over \$5B in revenues and Genesys, PE-backed SaaS software company.
 Ms. Kim also served as Chief Digital & Marketing Officer for Arm, where she led the enterprise-wide digital transformation and digital GTM strategy for new SaaS and IoT platform.
 Ms. Kim also successfully launched multiple microprocessor IP products in Japan and China alongside one of the largest partner ecosystems in the world.
-Prior to Arm, Ms. Kim was at write, a Citrix company from 2015 to 2016 as the Chief Marketing Officer.
+Prior to Arm, Ms. Kim was at Wrike, a Citrix company from 2015 to 2016 as the Chief Marketing Officer.
 From 2008 to 2015 she led marketing for global brands such as Skype and Skype for Business at Microsoft as well as product communications and partnerships for Chromebooks and WebRTC/Google Hangouts at Google.
 From 2000 to 2007, she held multiple marketing and product management leadership positions for several startup and mid-sized companies including Symmetricom, and Internap.
-She has demonstrated her thought leadership as an active member of the CMO Council, Executive Council Member of the Forbes CMO Practice, McKinsey CMO Advisory Council, and as part of the Fast Company Executive Board.
-She also serves as a member of the board of directors at Bring Me A Book, a non-profit focused on bringing the joy and transformational power of books to all children in under-resourced communities.
+She has demonstrated her thought leadership as an active member of multiple CMO initiatives such as CMO Council, Executive Council Member of the Forbes CMO Practice, and McKinsey CMO Advisory Council.
 She also serves as an advisory board member for Sparklabs Frontier program at Arizona State University.
 Ms. Kim earned a double major from California Polytechnic State University San Luis Obispo with Bachelor of Science degrees in Finance and Architecture.

-The Company believes that Ms. Kim's expertise in increasing brand value and revenue growth, by advancing a data-driven organization, will add significant value to her role on our Board.
+The Company believes that Ms. Kim's expertise in increasing brand value and revenue growth, by advancing a data-driven organization, will add significant value to her role on our Board